A Graph Minors Approach to Temporal Sequences: Main results

 In each step our input $\Gcal_i$ is nice and $ \text{size}(\Gcal_{i+1})\leq \text{size}(\Gcal_0) + (i+1)\cdot13\cdot(\Cbb(\Gcal_0))^2 $.
 Thus each of the polynomially many steps runs in polynomial time, leading to polynomial running time overall. \end{pf}

-{\bf Overall structure of the proof of \autoref{thm:main}.} Given a $2$-connected temporal sequence, if it is $3$-connected or trivial we are done.
+{\bf Overall structure of the proof of \autoref{thm:main}.} If a given $2$-connected temporal sequence is $3$-connected, then we are done.
 Otherwise we find a \lq suitable\rq\ Tutte leaf (an edge set of a leaf of the Tutte decomposition) of some graph in our temporal sequence, and then we try to contract it to a single edge (\nameref{lem:A}) or delete it if it is already a single edge (\nameref{lem:B_2}).
 This way the Tutte leaf is eliminated in a sequence of two steps, see \autoref{fig:main-strategy} for an example with a concrete sequence.
 To do this type of elimination in the most general context, we will sometimes need to `add information' to the graphs further on in the sequence in order to \lq pay\rq\ for this elimination.
 This makes the later graphs slightly larger and adds lists of additional information; to analyse how this works in detail is a major technical part of our proof.
-Examples \ref{eg:expansion_impossible} and \ref{eg:model_impossible} below demonstrate that the additional information cannot be displayed using graphs alone but one needs more abstract information.
+Examples \ref{eg:expansion_impossible} and \ref{eg:model_impossible} below demonstrate that the additional information cannot be displayed using graphs alone but one needs more abstract information---that is, lists.
 In the following we shall introduce notation to make all of this precise.